-4. No procuring entity may make it a condition for participation in a procurement that a supplier has previously been awarded one or more contracts by a procuring entity of the Party of that entity or that the supplier has prior work experience in the territory of that Party.
-The financial and technical abilities of a supplier shall be evaluated on the basis of that supplier's business activity outside the territory of the Party of the procuring entity, as well as activity, if any, in the territory of the Party of the procuring entity, and shall not impose the condition that, in order for a supplier to participate in a procurement, the supplier has previously been awarded one or more contracts by a procuring entity of a given Party of that the supplier has prior work experience in the territory of a given Party.
+4. No procuring entity may make it a condition for participation in a procurement that a supplier has previously been awarded one or more contracts by a procuring entity or that the supplier has prior work experience in the territory of a Party.
+A procuring entity shall evaluate the financial and technical abilities of a supplier on the basis of that supplier's business activity outside the territory of the Party of the procuring entity, as well as activity, if any, in the territory of the Party of the procuring entity.

-5. A procuring entity shall promptly communicate to any supplier that has applied for qualification its decision on whether or not that supplier is qualified.
+5. A procuring entity shall promptly communicate to any supplier that has applied for qualification its decision on whether that supplier is qualified.
 Where a procuring entity rejects an application for qualification or ceases to recognize a supplier as qualified, that entity shall, on request of the supplier, promptly provide a written explanation of the reasons for its action.

-6. Nothing in this Article shall preclude a procuring entity from prohibiting a supplier from participating in procurements by the procuring entities of that Party on grounds such as bankruptcy or false declarations.
+6. Nothing in this Article shall preclude a procuring entity from prohibiting a supplier from participating in a procurement on grounds such as bankruptcy or false declarations.